Coroner’s Statutes and Selected Laws

 (3) An individual required to attend may have counsel at the attendance.

-(4) In counties of the third through eighth class, representatives of the media may not be excluded from an inquest or part of an inquest unless the representatives are personally interested or suspected from the inquest or part of the inquest.
+(4) In counties of the third, fourth, fifth, sixth, seventh and eighth class, representatives of the media may not be excluded from an inquest or part of an inquest unless the representatives are personally interested or suspected from the inquest or part of the inquest.

-(c) Fees.
-A fee may not be charged on a commission issued to the coroner.
+–A fee may not be charged on a commission issued to the coroner under subsection (b).

 In counties of the second class, the following shall apply: